Gen-R/climate-change-theme/README.md

  - Channel search (its very dumn, but in filters you can select 'channel' https://www.youtube.com/watch?v=jN1PIj3eyeA | But the results are rubbish, actually worse - dissinformation.

+### Development

+If things go well the ambition would be to build up a bigger collection.

+NB: It would also be interesting to find ways for channels to identify as being Climate Change *Science* channels and be cataloged and searchavble.
+Please suggest ideas!
+So far we have:

+ 1. Add a tag to channels
+ 2. Add Crypto ID in channel description
+ 3. Community maintained catalog: run cataloging sessions